marinoandrea/stargate-x/README.md

 The package is a python implementation of a bipartite directed multigraph extracted from the Reactome database.
 Its underlying implementation uses `networkx`.

+The graph represents **reactions** and **physical entities** as nodes, edges are classified into 5 categories:

+- input
+- output
+- catalyst
+- positiveRegulator
+- negativeRegulator

 ## Installation

 ```bash